angelalonso/robot/README.md

 A step by step Guide to building and configuring YOUR own robot using MY choice of Rust-based logic.

+## TL;DR

+This is a guide, not some code you install and run.
+There is reading involved.

+If you cannot live without a step by step, here it goes:
+- Calm down
+- Relax
+- Get to [Features and Examples](README.md#features-and-examples), click and read each one.

 ## Motivation

 - I was looking for a project to learn Rust that would have me entertained for longer than a month.